Outer-Product-Free Sets for Polynomial Optimization and Oracle-Based Cuts: Introduction

+We demonstrate the practical effectiveness of our approach over a variety of instances using a straightforward pure cutting-plane setup.
+Comparisons are made with semidefinite programming relaxations, as well as the cuts of Saxena, Bonami, and Lee.
+The speed of our separation routines and the quality of the resulting linear programming relaxations strongly suggest the viability of our cut families within a full-fledged branch-and-cut solver.\\

-The remainder of the paper is organized as follows. \Cref{sec:intcuts} describes $S$-free sets, the intersection cut, and a cut strengthening procedure. \Cref{sec:ballcut} develops the oracle-based cut. \Cref{sec:poly} studies outer-product-free sets. \Cref{sec:polycuts} describes cut generation using outer-product-free sets. \Cref{sec:exp} provides numerical examples and details computational experiments. \Cref{sec:conc} concludes.
+The remainder of the paper is organized as follows. \Cref{sec:intcutsold} describes $S$-free sets and develops oracle-based cuts. \Cref{sec:intcutsnew} describes the standard intersection cut, and our cut strengthening procedure. \Cref{sec:poly} studies outer-product-free sets. \Cref{sec:polycuts} describes cut generation using outer-product-free sets. \Cref{sec:exp} provides numerical examples and detailed computational experiments. \Cref{sec:conc} concludes.